Skip to footer content

 $vbLabelText $csharpLabel

-This sample code showcases a more dynamic approach to PDF merging.
+This sample code demonstrates a more dynamic approach to PDF merging.
 The code uses Directory.GetFiles() to automatically discover all PDF files in a specified folder, eliminating the need to hardcode individual file names.
 According to Microsoft's documentation on file operations, this method efficiently retrieves file paths matching your criteria.

-The foreach loop provides a clean way to iterate through multiple PDF files, and you could easily add filtering logic here to select specific destination document files based on naming patterns, dates, or other criteria.
+The foreach loop provides a clean way to iterate through multiple PDF files, and you could easily add filtering logic here to select specific files based on naming patterns, dates, or other criteria.
 This pattern works well for batch processing scenarios like monthly report compilation or document archival processes.
 For more advanced page manipulation options, explore the IronPDF page management features.

-Sometimes you need to combine PDF files from various sources - perhaps merging dynamically generated content with existing templates.
+Sometimes you need to combine PDF files from various sources—perhaps merging dynamically generated content with existing templates.
 IronPDF handles this seamlessly:

 using IronPdf;